 Currently, 510 out of a total of 753 local levels have access to commercial banks.
 In its latest budget, the government has announced to launch a campaign to open a bank account for all Nepalis within a year.
 If banking and financial literacy is provided on top of bank accounts, adoption of banking is expected to see a huge boost.

-Let’s see what will be the situation of access to banking, payments, and money withdrawal in Nepal in the duration of next one year.
+Let’s see what will be the situation of access to banking, payments, and money withdrawal in Nepal in the duration of the next year.

 Infographics partner: Nepal in Data